 Life is not a drag race.
 There is no straight line to the end.
 Everyone certainly doesn’t start equal.
 There is also not a guaranteed path to victory if a certain plan is always followed.

 (Note I am not speaking of drag race in terms of the sexual connotation.
 If someone wants to choose to be something else other than what they had no choice over, then I am all for that.
 I think it is admirable and brave and I commend them.
-Society is mean and hateful and spiteful and I don’t want to promulgate that and I certainly won’t stand for any slander.
-If what I believe in free will is true then everyone is just trying to find a way to interface with the world.
-Some may be born with the set of tools they prefer and some may have to go to the “store” and find a new set that better aligns with ideals and values.
+Society is mean and hateful and spiteful, and I don’t want to promulgate hate and I certainly won’t stand for slander.
+If what I believe in free will is true, then everyone is just trying to find a way to interface with the world.
+Some may be born with the set of tools they prefer, and some may have to go to the “store” and find a new set that better aligns with ideals and values.
 I can choose what I consume so why am I not allowed to choose how I identify.
 What is the world we live in anyway?
 I am not even sure what I perceive is entirely real to begin with so playing the role of absolute judge seems morally and physically wrong.
 But I digress.)

 I think life is more like a nature trail.
 Life curves around trees and its uneven.
 It’s not a rigid concept and it leads to everything and nothing at the same time.
 It exists in a way that can be organic or it can be manipulated to those who wish to change it.
-Often you will find the trail leads to nowhere in particular but the journey there still held value and weight.
+Often you will find the trail leads to nowhere in particular, but the journey there still held value and weight.
 I wouldn’t say it’s a race whenever I walk on a nature trail though I could make it one I suppose.
-Often I have a semblance of an idea of where I am headed on a nature trail but the end goal is always somewhat blurry.
+Often, I have a semblance of an idea of where I am headed on a nature trail but the end goal is always somewhat blurry.
 There is no right or wrong way to take in nature, it’s a religious experience in that regard.
 The world likes to think that there is a stringent, straight way of living.
 It’s a resolute fact that some values and principles are upheld and the ones that are deemed strange are at the very least looked down upon and some are castigated and admonished.
 I don’t think that should be so.

-I don’t consider myself an iconoclast but I also don’t think that the dogma that pervades society should exist.
-With humans come culture and customs but I don’t think these things have to be so rigid and non-conforming.
-My issue is that people are so willing to hold steady to values that they had no part in creating.
-This doesn’t make them wrong but it does create the impression that many people don’t think enough about existence and meaning behind living.
-Religion for example is a device that has been used to control the masses for eons now.
-It’s just considered a mainstay of life now.
-Like the way grass is green and that water is wet, religion to humans is prevalent and resolute.
 I challenge the barriers that are put up to ultimately belittle those who disagree and elevate those who join in.
-I just find it frustrating that a set of beliefs can be paraded as being the true meaning and reason of life when it clearly is just as real as any other religion.
+I just find it frustrating that a set of beliefs can be paraded as being the true meaning and reason of life when it clearly is just as real as any other so-called religion.
 How can someone who is Christian look at India and say, “You see, my religion, which is younger, is definitely the right way of doing things.
 The values I uphold are more correct and anyone else who doesn’t believe this way is wrong.”
 I know that not all religious people are so unwavering dogmatists but that can’t let me ignore those that are.
 I think the underlying framework of all religion is similar in that it is humans trying to understand the world that we are seeing and translating that into a reason for living and struggling through life.
-That’s where the fundamental principles of culture and neighborhood breakdown thought with 7 billion people.
+That’s where the fundamental principles of culture and neighborhood breakdown though, when you consider this community is 7 billion people.
 Our tribes have become too big for harmonious understanding amongst everyone.
-Ignoring things such as imperialism and systemic racism and bigotry ( which are terrible but warrant another conversation).
-If humans wanted to be united and act peacefully I think it would difficult because of the superiority complexes and austerity that is conveyed.
+Ignoring things such as imperialism and systemic racism and bigotry (which are terrible but warrant another conversation).
+If humans wanted to be united and act peacefully, I think it would difficult because of superiority complexes and austerity, not to mention land-releated disputes.

 Leave a Reply